byDagor/Dagor-Brushless-Controller/docs/firmware/global.md

 #define sensorCS 16             //AS5147 Chip-select
 ```

-The temperature sensor has an analog signal 0 - 3.3V that is read with this ESP32's pin.
+The temperature sensor has an analog signal 0 - 3.3V that is read with one of the 8 ESP32's ADC channels from the ADC1 module.

 ```c++
 //######_TEMPERATURE SENSOR - STLM20_######
 // Datasheet: https://datasheet.lcsc.com/szlcsc/1810010411_STMicroelectronics-STLM20W87F_C129796.pdf
 #define vTemp 39
 ```

-Analog read pin for the power source voltage monitor.
+Another of the ESP32's ADC channels from the ADC1 module used to read the voltage from the power source voltage monitor.

 ```c++
 //######_Voltage Monitor_#######
 #define vMonitor 33
 ```

 Time management variables.
-Add here a variable named something like "stateT2" to add another fixed rate function caller, if needed.
+If needed, add here a variable named something like *"stateT2"* to add another fixed rate function caller.
 ```c++
 //#####_TIME MANAGEMENT_#####
 float runTime, prevT = 0, timeDif, stateT;
 int timeInterval = 1000, totalTempTime;
 ```

 SimpleFOC motor, driver and sensor instances.
-Even though the on-board sensor has SPI and ABI connected, the SPI communication is preferred to have absolute position of the motor's rotor.
+Even though the on-board sensor has SPI and ABI connected, the SPI communication will be most commonly used to have absolute position of the motor's rotor.

 ```c++
 //####_SIMPLEFOC INSTANCES_####